Recommender systems based on graph embedding techniques: A comprehensive review: Performance evaluation

 \section{Performance evaluation}

-This section displays the results of simulation experiments on representative graph embedding-based recommendation models and the most common-used conventional recommendation models, comparing their pros and cons on six tasks related to different recommendation scenarios, data scales, and data sparsity and making a trade-off between them.
-Sec.~\ref{Experiment_Setup} gives the experiment setups, including data sets, evaluation metrics, and evaluation models.
-Sec.~\ref{Results_and_Analysis} presents experimental results and analysis.
+This section designs and runs control experiments and displays experimental results on representative graph embedding-based recommendation models and the most common-used conventional recommendation models, comparing their pros and cons on six tasks related to different recommendation scenarios, data scales and data sparsity, in order to make a trade-off between them oriented to specific scenarios.
+In the first place, Sec.~\ref{Experiment_Setup} designs the experiment setups, including data sets, evaluation metrics and evaluated models.
+Then, Sec.~\ref{Results_and_Analysis} presents experimental results and analysis.